scateu/scateu.github.io/_pages/01-about.md

     - You can't win, by killing your enemy. - [ArthurX](http://arthurx.com/)
     - The most powerful person in the world is the storyteller. - Steve Jobs, 1994
     - Do.
 Or do not.
 There is no try.  - Yoda
+    - Everyone you meet is fighting a battle you know nothing about.
+Be kind.
+Always.  - Brad Meltzer

 ## 2 Projects